Naresh1318/crystal/README.md

 the environment is activated.

-Here's how you'd plot a sine wave in realtime:
+Here's how you'd plot a sine wave using crystal:

 ```python
 """